 - Quick, let’s call it a day and say we learned something.

 - This is one of the things I am most proud of.

-In other words, our awareness of the journey ahead doesn’t manifest anything useful and doesn’t give us any advantages as we trudge along.
-We aren’t given any bonus points and we don’t get to skip.
+In other words, our awareness of the journey ahead doesn’t give us any distinct advantages as we trudge along; we aren’t given any bonus points and we certainly don’t get to skip ahead.

 Onward, upward, and beyond.

 You might also like this post (and graphic) as well:

 Also, I’m building something new myself… two things actually:

 - I’ve decided to become a VLOGGER.
 Subscribe and follow along!